 Q16.
 A batsman has retired (hurt) - how do we get his/her partnership to show correctly?

-Yes, we can do a full migratation any version of the old software to our online system for A$90 per database.
+Yes, we can do a one-time migration of any version of the old software to our online system for A$90 per database.
 All of your matches, players, grounds, grades, teams, clubs and historical data will be migrated across.
 Email your .CSD database file to email@example.com and ask for it to be migrated online.
 We can also migrate and join multiple database files - just be sure that the player, club, team, grade and ground names are identical between the databases so that duplicate records are not created.
 You need to use the online system exclusively after migrating since we only offer this service upon setting up your database.
 Note that subscription fees apply and you will be asked to purchase a subscription to the online service before your database is migrated.